hungcq/knowledge-repo/IT/aws/solution-architect-associate/storage.md

     - Standard: good for production
     - One zone: good for dev, backup enabled by default, one zone IA
 - Setup access control:
-  - Use VPC security groups to control the network traffic to and from your file system
+  - Use VPC security groups to control the network traffic to and from the file system
-  - Use an IAM policy to control access for clients who can mount your file system with the required permissions
+  - Use an IAM policy to control access for clients who can mount the file system with the required permissions
 ## Snow family
 - Def: secure offline portable devices to:
   - Migrate data into/out of AWS